eliasdejong/viperlith/docs/ARCHITECTURE.md

 ## But...
-We Can Raise an Army of Web Workers.
-Right?
+We Can Raise an Army of Workers Right?
 To solve this, many web servers provide an option to run multiple workers, which will spawn either threads or processes to run in parallel:
 ```